Lab Members

 CV | LinkedInpcseebol@ncsu.edu

-Patrick Seebold is a Ph.D student in the Human Factors & Applied Cognition program (2021 – present).
+Patrick Seebold earned his Ph.D degree in 2024 from the Human Factors & Applied Cognition program as Dr. He’s advisee.
 He earned his bachelor’s degree in Biology with minors in Environmental Science and Theater from NCSU in 2019.

 Research Statement: As a behavioral scientist with a background in the natural sciences, I seek to merge biological and psychological principles to enhance our knowledge of the human organism.
 My ambition is to discover novel ways to restore and enhance human perceptual and physical abilities through the marriage of technological, physiological, and behavioral systems.
 Additional areas of interest include multisensory integration, development and aging, and neuromodulation.

 For a list of ongoing research projects, please see my CV (linked above).
-I am always open to discuss research and possibile interdisciplinary collaborations.
+I am always open to discuss research and possible interdisciplinary collaborations.